-There are several directions for future work.
-Specifically to the results presented in the paper, recall that by the idempotency property of the semiring we achieved to restrict computing unnecessarily the weight of identical interactions resulting by the semantics of $wAI(P)$ and $wAC(P)$.
-Hence, it would be interesting to investigate whether we could relax the idempotency property of the semiring $K$.
-Another work direction includes studying the concept of weighted connectors over more general structures than semirings, that are currently used in practical applications, for instance valuation monoids (cf. \cite{Dr:Re,Ka:We}).
-Another problem is developing a theory for modeling not only connectors but also the underlying behavior of component-based systems.
-Regarding the BIP framework, in \cite{Bl:No} the authors studied the concept of glue operators as composition operators, in order to formalize the coordinated behavior in component-based systems, while in \cite{Bl:Sy} they alternatively expressed glue operators as boolean constraints between interactions and the state of the coordinated components.
-Therefore, future research is also investigating the quantitative behavior of component-based systems, whose connectors are defined by our weighted algebra (cf. also \cite{Br:St,Br:Ba,Sa:Us,Su:Re}).
-On the other hand, several theories and languages have modeled connectors as entities that both exhibit behavior and express interactions which may be modified during the system's operation \cite{Be:On,Pa:Co}.
-In other words, it would be interesting to extend our results for stateful connectors and dynamic interactions.
-In addition to these theoretical directions, ongoing work includes an implementation of the current formal framework and experimentation with case studies.
+Moreover, in \cite{Bl:No}, the authors studied the concept of glue operators as composition operators, in order to formalize the coordinated behavior in component-based systems, while in \cite{Bl:Sy}, they alternatively expressed glue operators as boolean constraints between interactions and the state of the coordinated components.
+Therefore, future research includes developing a framework for modeling the coordination and behavior of component-based systems in the weighted setting \cite{Br:St,Br:Ba,Sa:Us,Su:Re}.
+On the other hand, in several approaches, connectors have been modeled as entities whose interactions may be modified during the operation of the system \cite{Be:On,Pa:Co}.
+In other words, it would be interesting to extend our results for connectors with dynamic interactions.
+In addition to these theoretical directions, ongoing work includes an implementation of the presented formal framework.